CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 Non-sensitive data (or open data) needs to be submitted in appropriate archives.
 For example, sequences to the ENA [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home), variants to EVA [European Variation Archive](https://www.ebi.ac.uk/eva/), array-based to [ArrayExpress – functional genomics data](https://www.ebi.ac.uk/arrayexpress/), phenotypes to [Biosamples BioSamples](https://www.ebi.ac.uk/biosamples/) and GWAS summary statistics to the [GWAS Catalog](https://www.ebi.ac.uk/gwas/).

 !!! note
-    For more information about data types and formats, check [Central EGA webpage](https://ega-archive.org/submission/sequence) or contact us at servicedesk@csc.fi (subject Federated EGA).
+    For more information about data types and formats, check [Central EGA webpage](https://ega-archive.org/submission/sequence) or contact us at servicedesk@csc.fi (subject: Federated EGA).

 ### Step 5: Data encryption and upload
 Next, you can upload the data to Finnish FEGA.
 Each file uploaded to Finnish FEGA needs to be encrypted.